 Feminist.
 Writer.
 Bridge Builder.

-My life's work is our collective healing across the generations.
+My life's work is our connection to collective healing...

-Because I am interdisciplinary in my approach, my research has given me knowledge in what it means to create knowledge across professions and disciplines—a foundational practice for the kinds of partnerships I create with my consulting models.
+Because my research is interdisciplinary, I have expertise in what it means to create knowledge across professions and alongside my clients' expertise—a foundational practice for the kinds of partnerships I invest in.

 No one field of knowledge has all the needed answers for the vast complexity